 Comments and tips

 - Internally rotating your shoulders will serve to better isolate your pectoralis major because the origin and insertion of the muscle are brought into better alignment.

 - When you have finished, bring your knees up and gently lower the dumbbells down onto your knees, which will help you to sit up.

 - Do not go very heavy with the incline dumbbell fly or any other type of fly exercise because doing so can be dangerous.

-- See also the incline cable fly and the dumbbell fly.
+- See also the incline cable fly, the dumbbell fly, and the Hyght dumbbell fly.